Change Makers

 “I think that’s why he is trying to make a difference and help others,” Barb says.
 “Some people want to be known for the sake of being known, that’s not where he is at; that’s not his drive.”

 His desire to help others extends to his family as well.
 Lopez is also proud of his two brothers, Peter and Alex, who are also runners, and brought them to the U.S. to pursue their dreams.
-They are some of the fastest U.S. collegians for their age.
+They were some of the fastest U.S. collegians for their age.
 Peter ran for the national champion Northern Arizona cross country team that won the 2018 NCAA Championships.
 Lopez jokingly chalks up their success to great genes and the fact that they had three square meals a day, unlike his one meal per day in the Kenya refugee camp.

 He’s grateful that his adoptive parents took a chance on him and welcomed him into their home.
 He also encourages others to learn more about refugees and support them.